 As a child of the crowdfunded 3D printer goldrush of the early 2010s, the Rapide Lite 200 is touted as ‘’the most affordable desktop 3D printer’’ on the market but does it live up to this tagline?

 Hundreds of disappointed backers who have yet to receive their machines suggest otherwise.
-Given that it is no longer manufactured the question evolves into a more measured interrogation on whether bagging this printer second hand on the cheap is worth it for quality prints.
+Given that it is no longer manufactured the question evolves into a more measured interrogation on whether bagging this printer second hand is worth it for quality prints.
 Let’s find out.

 Table of ContentsHide